US Toll Free Call/Text:

 People with heart or liver problems should avoid taking Viagra.

-Those recovering from a heart attack or stroke or taking nitrates as medicines should also avoid the medication.
+Those recovering from a heart attack or stroke or taking Nitrates as medicines should also avoid the medication.

 Is Erectile Dysfunction a symptom of Alzheimer’s?